Search engine optimisation essentials

 - Don’t consider using spamming techniques to improve your ranking as any short-term gain will ultimately lead to long-term loss if your site is blacklisted by the search engines.

-- If search engine optimisation is not offered by your web designer, talk to a specialist company such as Web Search Workshop.
+- If search engine optimisation is not offered by your web designer, talk to a specialist company such as Web Search Workshop UK.
 We understand the techniques required and keep up-to-date with the changing requirements of the top search tools on the web.
 We will work closely with you to achieve an effective search engine strategy and our marketing and technical skills will help to generate long-term and targeted traffic to your website.

 - And finally, remember that your web design and search engine optimisation should work closely together.
 Make sure that the content and design gives your potential customers an easy to use, attractive and useful web experience that will keep them coming back.
 The optimisation of your web pages will then work around your site to help achieve the best results possible.